techmatters/hrm/hrm-domain/speech-to-text/README.md

     - ~77s to process 4 concurrent jobs.
     - ~154s to process 8 concurrent jobs.

     So the througput (RFTx) from this test seems to match the benchmark section from Limina docs (~2.8).
+During this tests, the CPU and memory usage was at ~30%.